Moroccan mafia: History (1960–1995)

 Location of the Rif (yellow), which is the largest cultivating place of hashish in the world.

 Moroccans (mainly from the Rif region) have migrated in large waves to the Benelux, who were invited to these countries as guest workers.
 This dense and rather late emigration in the 1960s and 1970s eventually never stopped, and many of the invited guest workers decided to build a new life in the Benelux instead.
 Most of these Moroccan immigrants came from the Rif region, which is one of the poorest regions in all of Morocco.
 The Rif region was, and still is a very rural and little urbanised area, which had very few schools for an excessive time, whether in Arabic or French.
 This Mediterranean peasant and mountain society is quite comparable to other Mediterranean regions like Corsica, Sicily, Sardinia, Calabria and the Aurès.
 It is characterised by very strong community relationships, a spirit of silence (omertà) and self-governance.
 This mountainous region has always stayed somewhat uncontrollable.
-After decolonization, more than tens of thousands of Riffians lost their jobs in the vineyards and farms of Morocco and Algeria.
+After decolonisation, more than tens of thousands of Riffians lost their jobs in the vineyards and farms of Morocco and Algeria.
 Afterward, this process continued, as if from the 1970s and onwards, many of these migrated Riffians have lost their jobs in the European mines and steel industry as well.
 Since then this workforce has converted on a massive scale into different ways of commerce and businesses, both legal and illegal, with the illegal side, in particular, being the smuggling of cannabis.
 The earned money was reinvested in cafes, small businesses and real estate in Morocco.
 The ones who gained some wealth, reinvested into the economy around the Costa del Sol region in southern Spain.
 The Riffian diaspora has thus spread its economic system throughout Europe.
 During the 1960s, Belgium and the Netherlands, unlike other countries in Western Europe, had no North African colonial past, welcomed massive Moroccan immigration from northern Morocco to work in the mines, iron and steel industry in Wallonia.
-Afterward, this process continued in Flanders and the Netherlands, in the midst of an economic boom.
+Afterward, this process continued in Flanders, and the Netherlands, in the midst of an economic boom.
 The drug trade eventually followed these communities in exile, from Morocco to the Netherlands, through Spain, France, and Belgium.